About Paper Compute.

 The goal is simple: make agent telemetry easy enough to use every day.

 It gives teams a place to collect, organize, search, and learn from agent sessions.
-Instead of leaving agent work scattered across individual machines, chat histories, or short-lived logs, Paper Cloud helps teams build shared memory from the work their agents are already doing.
+Instead of leaving agent work scattered across individual machines, chat histories, or short-lived logs, paper console helps teams build shared memory from the work their agents are already doing.

 tapes is the open source trace layer behind Paper Compute.